SSabu/DroneDeploy-Flight-Path/README.md

     {type:"Feature", features: [ {type:"Feature", geometry: {..}, properties: {..} } ], fileName:"Limits of flight"}

-Due to the varying nature of the geoJSON object returned from each specific file converter, steps were taken to create a standard geoData object that captured relevant data from the GeoJSON object for processing later.
+Due to the varying nature of the geoJSON object returned from each file converter, steps were taken to create a standard geoData object that captured relevant data from the GeoJSON object for processing later.

 ### Other libraries used